Skip to main content

 1: Offer local currency and language to localize customer experience

-An easy first step to localising your e-commerce store is to allow the customer to checkout in their own currency by adding a multi-currency function to your site.
+An easy first step to localizing your e-commerce store is to allow the customer to checkout in their own currency by adding a multi-currency function to your site.
 Customers can be easily put off making a purchase if their currency is not available.

 Handling currency conversion is not simple, and you’ll need to decide on your approach.
 Having a fixed price in each currency, for example, could eat into your profit margin if conversion rates fluctuate.
 However, it will ensure customers always see the same price displayed, whichever day they log into your store.